 An assessment is completed for each potential home delivered meals participant to determine eligibility based on state and federal standards.
 Generally, a person is eligible if they are:

 - The spouse or partner of someone age 60 or older

-- Unable to prepare nutritious meals
+- Unable to obtain or prepare nutritious meals

 - Unable to participate at a Senior Dining Site because of physical or emotional difficulties

 Who makes referrals?

 Physicians, family members, friends, neighbors or individuals themselves can make referrals.
 After the initial call to refer a senior to the program, a Meals on Wheels representative will visit the prospective clients in their home.
 This is done to determine if the client is eligible for the service and to obtain information about the person’s dietary needs.

 How much does it cost?

 Clients are given the opportunity to donate towards the cost of the meals.
 An individual is never denied a meal if they do not have the resources to contribute.